 Maintains order at all general meetings of The Association

 Performs other duties at the general meetings at the direction of the President

 Serves as a member of the Executive Board

 Section 2 – Stipulations

-Officers shall be active members who are nominated and elected by majority vote of the members present at the Annual Meeting in September to serve a one-year term.
-Such term begins October 1st (following the September election) and continues through the following September 30th.
+Officers shall be active members who are nominated and elected by majority vote of the members present at the Annual Meeting in September to serve a one-year term or until their successors are elected.
+Such term begins January 1st (following the September election) and continues through the following December 31st.